 The next LOPEC will take place from March 24 to 26, 2020.

 Image material is available from the media database.
-All contributions from LOPEC TV can be found on our webpage as well as in the media library.
+All contributions from LOPEC TV can be found on our webpage.
 In the download section, original recordings from LOPEC in broadcast quality are made available to you free of charge.

 Your web browser is out of date and cannot display the web page you are visiting correctly, because it is not compatible with modern web standards.